trunk-io/plugins/linters/sourcery/readme.md

 ## CI

-Because of this required authentication step, we recommend either disabling Sourcery in trunk check runs in CI:
+Because of this required authentication step, we recommend 1 of 3 options for a smooth experience in
+CI:

+1. Disable Sourcery in trunk check runs in CI:

 ```yaml
 - name: Trunk Check